mernst/uwisdom/Java.md

 ## Profiling

-For notes about Java garbage collection and the heap, see wiki page JavaHeap.

-For notes about Java profiling, see wiki page JavaTools.
+For notes about Java profiling, see [JavaTools](JavaTools.md).

-Some ways to profile/understand java memory use
+Some ways to profile/understand Java memory use
   The Runtime class has methods that will return the total amount of memory used.
 These don't seem to be terribly accurate.
   There is a heap/CPU profiler that seems to work pretty well.